Know Before You Go

-From Dec.
-4–8, more than 50 breweries converge on Pioneer Courthouse Square to share their latest seasonal beers and ciders.
+In early December, more than 50 breweries converge on Pioneer Courthouse Square to share their latest seasonal beers and ciders.
 The Holiday Ale Fest specializes in brews crafted especially for the event, so you won’t be able to find them at the supermarket.
-(If you miss the Holiday Ale Fest, know that the Portland Beer Museum — a new shop that sells and pours your favorite brews, along with beer-themed gifts — is open year-round.)
+(If you miss the Holiday Ale Fest, know that the Portland Beer Museum — a shop that sells and pours your favorite brews, along with beer-themed gifts — is open year-round.)

-The Great Figgy Pudding Caroling Competition returns Dec.
-13. Caroling groups of all ages compete for a grand prize and bragging rights in the heart of Downtown Portland.
+The Great Figgy Pudding Caroling Competition returns every December.
+Caroling groups of all ages compete for a grand prize and bragging rights in the heart of Downtown Portland.

 And you won’t be able to miss the annual Tuba Christmas Concert — just try to ignore the sound of 300 tubas tooting seasonal songs!
-This beloved outdoor performance on Dec.
-14 is one of Portland’s most memorable holiday events.
+This beloved outdoor performance is one of Portland’s most memorable holiday events.

 Holiday Sips and Snacks in Downtown Portland